 Clastic Sedimentary Rocks

 Look around you at where the world's clastic sediment goes: sand and mud is carried down rivers to the sea, mostly.
 Sand is made of quartz, and mud is made of clay minerals.
 As these sediments are steadily buried over geologic time, they get packed together under pressure and low heat, not much more than 100°C. In these conditions the sediment is cemented into rock: sand becomes sandstone and clay becomes shale.
 If gravel or pebbles are part of the sediment, the rock that forms is conglomerate.
 If the rock is broken and recemented together it is called breccia.
-See examples of all these in the Sedimentary Rock Gallery.
+See examples of all these in the Sedimentary Rock Index.

 It's worth noting that some rocks commonly lumped in the igneous category are actually sedimentary.
 Tuff is consolidated ash that has fallen from the air in volcanic eruptions, making it just as sedimentary as a marine claystone.
 There is some movement in the profession to recognize this truth, although I still observe convention by mentioning tuff in About Igneous Rocks.